Private Member Clubs: Century Club review

 Joining the Private Member Clubs: Century

-The club offers an Annual joining fee of £750, as well as Out-of-Town membership at £550, an Overseas membership of £400, and an Under 30s memberships costs £400, all membership plans are subject to a £250 joining fee.
+The club offers an Annual membership of £85 per month, as well as Out-of-Town membership at £65, an Under 30s memberships costs £45 per month and all memberships are subject to a £250 joining fee.

 To apply for membership, prospective members will need to complete an application and attend an informal meeting with the head of membership.